G2454/SimpleNoteTaker/DOCUMENTATION.md

 - Should the overlay hide automatically when it loses focus?
 Feels native, but risks vanishing mid-thought when you click elsewhere.
 Needs real-world use to decide.
 - Note identity: filename-as-title, or frontmatter with a stable ID?
 Affects renaming.
+- `Ctrl+Space` collides with the Windows input-language switcher and with Spotlight on macOS.
+The fewest-keys argument won for the default; the real fix is the configurable hotkey in Phase 5.1.
+  Whether the *default* should also change is unresolved.